yuejiaointel/scikit-learn-intelex/daal4py/README.md

 # ⚠️ Scikit-learn patching

-Scikit-learn patching functionality in daal4py was deprecated and moved to a separate package - [Intel(R) Extension for Scikit-learn*](https://github.com/uxlfoundation/scikit-learn-intelex).
-All future updates for the patching will be available in Intel(R) Extension for Scikit-learn only.
+Scikit-learn patching functionality in daal4py was deprecated and moved to a separate package - [Extension for Scikit-learn*](https://github.com/uxlfoundation/scikit-learn-intelex).
+All future updates for the patching will be available in Extension for Scikit-learn only.
 Please use the package instead of daal4py for the Scikit-learn acceleration.